 The exact creation and implementation of mobile-first websites will be a task for web designers – but it’s also important for marketing to know how mobile-first works.

 When using the mobile-first strategy, special grids of the web pages are created in smartphone format and then scaled accordingly for larger screen sizes.
 Depending on the format, the rulers automatically adapt to the display size and present content optimally at all times.
-It’s worth bearing in mind that this adjustment is rarely smooth.
+It’s worth bearing in mind that this adjustment is rarely smooth, which is why performing mobile website testing is crucial to ensure everything displays correctly.
 This why the use of the latest technologies should be one of the decisive factors when introducing mobile-first.
 For now, this is the only way to offer mobile users a holistic optimised user experience.